abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 ```

 As we can see, transaction wraps migration by default.
-Then we will try to actually migrate existing migration and add table `book` to the database:
+Then we will try to actually migrate existing migration and add table `book` to the database.
+Existing migrations will be applied one by one in order of migrations numbers:

 ```shell
 $ clojure -X:migrations migrate